zhliUU/Genome-Analysis/AnswersForManual.md

   For RNA reads, in Per base sequence content and Per sequence GC content bad behaviors could come from the transtomic are over representative sequence or from pollution, it might be okey when the evaluation is "**worning**"

-  ??Kmer content indicates that the begining part has low quality.
+  ??Kmer content indicates that the begining part has low quality. ===> trim more?

-- What can generate the issues you observe in your data?
+- \- What can generate the issues you observe in your data?
 Can these cause any

   problems during subsequent analyses?

+  - Libraries which derive from random priming will nearly always show Kmer bias at the start of the library due to an incomplete sampling of the possible random primers.